Culture of Tonga: Livelihood

 Traditionally, fishing and farming have accounted for the livelihood of a majority of Tongans.
 The main food crops include sweet potatoes, bananas, yucca, taro and giant taro.
 Cash crops include squash and pumpkins, which have in recent years replaced bananas and copra as the largest agricultural exports.
 Vanilla is another important cash crop.

 Life passages

 Male circumcision

 In post-contact Tonga, newly pubescent males were kamu (tefe), or circumcised by cutting one slit in the foreskin, on the underside of the penis.
 This is a Christian practice of biblical context.
 Afterwards, the family held a feast for the new "man".
 Circumcision is still practiced, but it is now done informally.
 Sometimes it is done at home, with relatives present.
-More commonly a boy, or a group of boys, go to the hospital, where the operation is done under sanitary conditions.
+More commonly, a boy, or a group of boys, goes to the hospital, where the operation is done under sanitary conditions.

 First menstruation (Menarche)

 In pre-contact Tonga, a girl's first menstruation was celebrated by a feast.
 This practice continued up until the mid-20th century, at which point it fell out of favor.